โž—Linear Algebra and Differential Equations

 Why This Matters

-Phase plane analysis is where linear algebra and differential equations come together in a powerful visual framework.
-You're being tested on your ability to connect eigenvalue analysis, matrix operations, and solution behavior to understand how dynamical systems evolve over time.
-The phase plane transforms abstract equations into geometric intuition—showing you why solutions spiral, converge, or explode rather than just that they do.
+Phase plane analysis is where linear algebra and differential equations come together in a visual framework.
+It lets you connect eigenvalue analysis, matrix operations, and solution behavior to understand how dynamical systems evolve over time.
+The phase plane transforms abstract equations into geometric intuition, showing you why solutions spiral, converge, or diverge rather than just that they do.

 This topic bridges nearly everything you've learned: eigenvalues determine stability, eigenvectors set trajectory directions, and linearization lets you apply matrix techniques to nonlinear problems.
-When you see a phase portrait on an exam, you should immediately think about the underlying Jacobian, its eigenvalues, and what those values tell you about long-term behavior.
-Don't just memorize classifications—know what mathematical features produce each type of behavior.
+When you see a phase portrait, you should immediately think about the underlying Jacobian, its eigenvalues, and what those values tell you about long-term behavior.
+Don't just memorize classifications; know what mathematical features produce each type of behavior.

 Foundations: Setting Up the Phase Plane